 There is a bell for the El Camino Real Trail to the left of the chapel building.

-Proceeding around the exterior to the left you will see a few of the remaining piece of the mission.
+Proceeding around the exterior to the left, you will see a few of the remaining pieces of the mission.
 There isn’t a lot left, but there are the old Adobe walls across from the chapel.

 The courtyard there has a big statue of Jesus right in the center surrounded by roses.

-There is also a walkway covered in vines planted when the mission was actually going.
+There is also a walkway covered in vines planted during the mission’s time.